 Acquired by LDWF in 1998, Elm Hall WMA is located on the northeast corner of Lake Verret; the western boundary of the WMA fronts the lake.
 There is an aesthetically rich, naturally flooded cypress-tupelo swamp adjacent to Lake Verret.
 Moving east, the elevation rises slightly toward a more bottomland hardwood area.
 Bayous and oilfield canals provide access and diversity to the WMA.
 Most of the swamp stays flooded year-round; the bottomland areas periodically flood.

 Common swamp plant species include cypress, tupelo, buttonbush, alligator weed, smartweed, elephant ear, and duckweed.
 The main species in the bottomland areas are red maple, black willow, swamp privet, and hackberry.
 Cottonwood, sycamore, and oaks are found on the slightly higher areas, especially on the banks of oilfield canals.

 Activities and Amenities

 Hunting and trapping: Common game species are white-tailed deer, rabbit, and squirrel.
 Waterfowl species are present during winter migration, and wood ducks are found on the area year-round.
-Hunters must have a self-clearing permit.
 See regulations for details.

 Fishing and boating: Fishing for bream, white crappie, and bass is excellent in the oilfield canals and on the edge of the WMA in the northeast corner of Lake Verret.
 Other common fish include catfish, mullet, and freshwater drum.
 See regulations for details.